wiris/html-integrations/demos/README.md

 #### Run a demo with the local package

-If you want to build a development enviorment and run the demo, you must link packages of the mono-repositoy on your local directoy.
+If you want to build a development environment and run the demo, you must link packages of the mono-repositoy on your local directory.
 Also, every time a package is modified, the following command must be executed so the changes can be appreciated:

 ```sh
 $ npm run build-dev
 ```

-Hint: The commant "npm i" it's just necessary the first time you initialyze an editor.
+Hint: The command "npm i" it's just necessary the first time you initialize an editor.

 #### Use an extension to check that the files follow the standards

-For detailed information, take a look at this same section found in the README at the root of the project.
+For more detailed information, take a look at this same section found in the README at the root of the project.

 Each of the folders where the demos are located have specific scripts to make a check of the files in it.
 These are the following:
 * To make a check of the .js files you can execute either of the following two commands: